Krong Kam: Synopsis

 The whole story took place at Chum Saeng, Nakhon Sawan, in 1967.
 Yoi (Mai Charoenpura) is a middle-aged Thai woman who married into a Thai-Chinese family.
-She vowed to personally see to it that her family of six honors the Beh (馬) ancestors.
+She vowed to personally see to it that her family of six honour the Beh (馬) ancestors.
 She amassed a fortune in family businesses that consist of a grocery and the grain store, a rice mill that her husband runs, and various farmlands and properties across Nakhon Sawan province.
-She is foul-mouthed, irritable and a skinflint.
-She and her husband have four sons.
-All members of the family, including employees and Chum Saeng people, were fearing her.
+Yoi has a sharp tongue, a quick temper, and is notoriously frugal.
+She lives with her husband and their four sons.
+Everyone who knows her, whether in the family, the household, or the town of Chum Saeng, holds her in fear.

-One day, her eldest son, Chai (Thakrit Tawanpong), comes from the army, bringing a pregnant prostitute Renu (Ranee Campen) as his wife even though he already has a fiancée, Philai (Pitchapa Phanthumchinda).
+One day, her eldest son, Chai (Thakrit Tawanpong), returns from the army with a pregnant prostitute Renu (Ranee Campen) as his wife even though he already has a fiancée, Philai (Pitchapa Phanthumchinda).
 Yoi rejects this and tries every possible way to make him leave Renu but fails.
 Unknown to her, Renu has performed black magic to tie her son's heart.
 She decided to marry her second son Tong (Chanathip Phothongkam) to Philai to avoid shame even though he likes a worker named Chanta (Preeyakarn Jaikanta) and also chooses to give Tong the house and store that she was supposed to give to her eldest.
 Her third son Sa (Jirayu Tangsrisuk) is the kindest.
 He is handsome, smart and charming.
 When Yoi finds out he has feelings for Chanta, she worries he will imitate his eldest brother.
-She decides to marry him off into a rich family.
-Unknown to her is that the family is tricking him into marrying their already pregnant daughter to avoid shame.
+She decided to have him marry Phiangphen (Oranate D. Caballes), the daughter of a wealthy family from another subdistrict, unaware that Phiangphen's family was planning to have him marry her because she was already pregnant, in order to avoid shame.
+Phiangphen already had a lover, Kan (Denkhun Ngamnet), a poor young man who lived in a hut at the edge of the rice fields with his chronically ill mother.
+Despite the circumstances, their love for each other was strong.
+Even though Sa married Phiangphen, she never loved or treated him as a lover.
+Sa himself never violated her and remained faithful to his love for Chanta.

+Later, Wanna (Rinrada Kaewbuasai), Renu's younger sister, traveled to Chum Saeng to visit her sister.
+By chance, she met Si Yoi's fourth son.
+He immediately fell in love with Wanna.
+Although he was a flirtatious young man with many girls following him, he truly loved Wanna.